kerekovskik/mlx-memory-usage-check/README.md

 Peak MLX Memory: 29326.617294311523 MB
 ```

+During the course of generating a response, it reserved ~53GB of memory in the MLX cache.

-# Run LLM Generation Without Cache Limit
+# Run LLM Generation WITH Cache Limit

 Memory usage is successfully controlled by setting a cache limit for MLX.
-The program does end with a non-0 return code because of some issue that occurs after token generation is complete.
+One slight issue is that when I set the cache limit programmatically, the program does end with a non-0 return code because of some issue that occurs after token generation is complete presumably during some cleanup code as the program exits.

 ```
 python3  memory_check.py --input 3blue1brown_attention.txt --output response.txt --model /Users/kerekovskik/hf/Meta-Llama-3-8B-Instruct-MLX --cache-limit 1